Interactive Dashboard Example

 Many organizations already have data.
 Many already have reporting.
 Many already have dashboards.

-But that does not automatically mean they are truly data-driven.
+But that does not automatically mean they are truly data-driven in the moment decisions are made.

-Real data-driven decision making starts when the dashboard does more than summarize performance.
+Real decision-making starts when a dashboard does more than summarize performance.

 It has to help people recognize: